 - Watch a father-related film like Juno, Knocked Up, Look Who’s Talking, Big Fish, Parenthood, Field of Dreams, To Kill A Mockingbird, or The Pursuit of Happyness.
 You can even make it a movie marathon!

 The urge to plan a “dream day” full of fun activities is understandable, but you’ve got a lot on your plate with a new baby in the house – or on the way.
 You don’t have to surprise the dad in your life with elaborate plans or spend a fortune.
-Take comfort in knowing that many dads prefer the simple pleasures – not rushing around to do something, quiet cuddle time with their family, a smile, or a card.
+Take comfort in knowing that many dads prefer the simple pleasures – quiet cuddle time with their family, a smile, or a card.
 Some dads will appreciate if you come up with the plan and tell them exactly what will happen.
 For other dads, it may be better to float a few options so they can choose how to spend the day.
 With a new baby, there may be some hitches in the plan, but keep it light – and remember, there’s always next year!